ONSdigital/dp/guides/OT_INSTRUMENTATION.md

 ```

 ## Instrumenting http calls
-Outgoing service calls need to be instrumented to include the traceparent header.
+Outgoing service calls need to be instrumented to include the traceparent header when the handler itself is not instrumented.
 This can be done as follows:
 ```
 import ("go.opentelemetry.io/otel"
 "go.opentelemetry.io/otel/propagation")